boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Stale Subscriptions

 For various reasons, an xTR may lose its subscriptions (or at least the nonce of a subscription).
-Under such conditions, the xTR must use a new authentication key and a new nonce for the Map-Request.

 If the same key is used, the Map-Request is likely to be rejected by the Map-Server and, thus, stale subscriptions will be maintained by the Map-Server.